 For NIGHT OF THEATRE n°11, TRIMUKHI PLATFORM proposed three different kind of shows: one directed by Jean-Frédéric Chevallier with 12 dance-theatre performers from the team, investing a majestic mud house recently built in the village and using its façades for video art projections (titled: HOME MADE THEATRE); a sound installation designed by Sukul Hansda for a welcome ceremony (titled: JANGA DA SARÉ); Santhal dances performed by the village women coordinated by Falguni and Motilal Hansda (titled: BURU JATRA).

-> during February 2019 in Borotalpada, late afternoon and evening, Jean-Frédéric Chevallier, Dhananjoy Hansda, Dulal Hansda, Joba Hansda, Ramjit Hansda, Salkhan Hansda and Sukul Hansda rehearsed Home Made Theatre in front of Motilal and Falguni Hansda’s new build mud house
+> during February 2019 in Borotalpada, late afternoon and evening, Jean-Frédéric Chevallier, Dhananjoy Hansda, Dulal Hansda, Joba Hansda, Ramjit Hansda, Salkhan Hansda and Sukul Hansda rehearse Home Made Theatre in front of Motilal and Falguni Hansda’s new build mud house

 Based in the city of Marseille, south of France and constituted by French and South African visual artists, LES PAS PERDUS is part of the collaborative contemporary art movement.
 Since 1994, in France and Africa, the collective builds art works with occasional artists, that is men and women who have a creative and sensitive relationship with their everyday life.
 There is no a priori as for the results: care and attention brought to each one and to every situation contribute to the sense of the work.
 The approach connected with everyday life leans on the dynamics of circumstances, improvisation and relationship, putting forward the ordinary as an inexhaustible poetical potential.
 One of the definitions of the word “work” is to “bring into play” … Forms follow.
 Guy-André Lagesse, founder and coordinator of the collective visited Borotalpada in November 2018 and explored the possibility that the village brings.

-For NIGHT OF THEATRE n°11, Guy-André Lagesse is building, together with Trimukhi Platform team, two gigantic art installations: one along the street crossing the village (titled: THE FLIP FLOP AVENUE OF FANCY HEAD DRESSES) and one in the middle of the elephants corridor (titled: THE MIGHTY GIANT — A SLIGHT APPEARANCE).
+For NIGHT OF THEATRE n°11, Guy-André Lagesse built, together with Trimukhi Platform team, two gigantic art installations: one along the street crossing the village (titled: THE FLIP FLOP AVENUE OF FANCY HEAD DRESSES) and one in the middle of the elephants corridor (titled: THE MIGHTY GIANT — A SLIGHT APPEARANCE).

 > Guy-André Lagesse and Dhananjoy Hansda dug before planting the bamboos composing The Mighty giant (a slight appearance)